miptleha/treegrid-js/README.md

 # treegrid
-JavaScript control that displays table with fixed header.
+JavaScript browser control that displays table with fixed header.
 Displays hierarchical data in a tree view.

 ![treegrid](demo.png)